ZORO12347/Web-Scraper-Tool/README.md

    ```bash
    pip install requests beautifulsoup4
    ```
+---

-### Script Workflow
+## Workflow 🚀

-1. Loads previously scraped hrefs to avoid re-scraping.
+1. Load Previously Scraped Links to avoid duplicate scraping.
-2. For each category, scrapes article links from all available pages.
-3. Processes each article to extract the title, URL, category, and content.
-4. Saves the articles into a JSON file named `scraped_articles_<category>.json` as soon as a category is completed.
-5. Updates the set of scraped hrefs to avoid duplicating work in future runs.

-### Example Output
+2. Scrape Article Links page-by-page for each category.
+3. Extract and Process Each Article: Titles, URLs, categories, and content.
+4. Save Data: Each category is saved as a unique JSON file once all articles are scraped.
+5. Dynamic Content Filtering: Avoids redundant scraping and updates completed entries.

+---

+## Sample Output 🖥️

 ```json
 [
     {